-The financial modelling work for the regeneration is on-going and a further report will be made to the Council to confirm the anticipated viability of the overall project, prior to the final submission to the Secretary of State.
-The current development assumptions will also be subject to review as planning applications are prepared.
+The financial modelling work for the regeneration is on-going and the current development assumptions willbe subject to review as planning applications are prepared.
 Further detail is still required on some elements, e.g. the costs of demolition and the Community Infrastructure Levy.
 Discussion are also on-going regarding the estimates of sales prices, phasing of sales and early discounting, sales rates and rental income, all of which may be affected by post-referendum uncertainty.